QuantuMope/stanford-reinforcement-learning/Assignment1/README.md

 - Policy Iteration
 - Value Iteration

-in order to solve the Deterministic and Stochastic 4x4 environments from OpenAI gym.
+in order to solve the [Deterministic and Stochastic 4x4 Frozen Lake](https://gym.openai.com/envs/FrozenLake-v0/) environments from OpenAI gym.

 ### Quote from Sutton & Barton's Reinforcement Learning: An Introduction 2nd Edition
 I believe this quote from Sutton and Barton's textbook eloquently describes what the value function represents.